-As the need for housing for people with developmental and other disabilities continues to grow, our need for employees passionate about our mission continues to grow as well.
-Two of our most common positions, Housing Coordinator and Resident Coordinator, occasionally have openings.
-If you have interest in either of these positions after viewing the duties which are outlined below, fill out the following form and we will contact you when we have an opening.
+The need for affordable housing for people with developmental and other disabilities is a growing issue.
+Similarly, the need for employees passionate about our mission is also growing.
+We always welcome applications for our Housing Coordinator and Resident Coordinator positions.
+Please review the job descriptions below; if you have an interest in one, please fill out the following form and we will contact you when we have an opening.

 The Housing Coordinator (HC) is an essential part of the Housing Choices team.
 It is the housing coordinator's job to actively work to increase housing opportunities for their assigned clients.
 HCs help our clients through the process of obtaining and retaining Housing Choice Vouchers which determine eligibility for subsidized housing.
 Additionally, HCs aid clients in applying, qualifying, and moving into affordable housing.